The Cost of an MBA Program

 In the last few years, the economy has been seen as uncertain at best.
 From an unusually low inflation rate to a relatively bleak jobs picture, it’s no surprise that you’re looking for ways to improve your career.
 However, there is one important question: is it actually worth pursuing an MBA, and if so, what will it actually cost you?
 Let’s take a look.

-As reported by the Financial Times, the basic cost of an MBA program can vary widely, going from around $30,000 at Birmingham Business School to over $135,000 at a program like Stanford’s School of Business.
-On average, then, you can expect to pay $82,500 for an MBA program, not counting any waivers, financial aid, or other costs that may apply.
+As reported by the U.S. News, the basic cost of an MBA program in US can vary widely, going from around $65,000 at Purdue University’s Krannert School of Management to over $231,672 at a program like the Stanford Graduate School of Business.
+The average 2-year total tuition of the most recent U.S News Top 50 MBA programs, is $157,692 not counting any waivers, financial aid, or other grants, etc.

 Housing: If you’re an out-of-state student, as many MBA seekers are, you can realistically expect to pay $15,000 or more in living expenses over two years.
 This cost increases near top-tier universities, and decreases in more affordable areas of the country.
 If you’re studying online from a home you’ve already paid off, then you can subtract almost all of this from the actual cost of your MBA.